Sam’s Club Tire and Battery Center

 Ensure that members are informed about their current work order status and pickup time.

-These were then turned into design implications to ensure that our designs met all user needs from a design standpoint.
+User needs were then turned into design implications to ensure that our designs met all user needs from a design standpoint.

 Design Implication #1